Monday, June 8, 2026

 Condé Nast CEO Roger Lynch spoke about the bleak web environment on a recent episode of the Technology Business Programming Network (TBPN) show.
 “Every year, our search traffic was down more than we had forecast,” he said.
 “So last year I told our teams, ‘Assume there’s no search.’
 You have to have your businesses planned as if search is zero.”

-Howorth said there wasn’t an internal push for a Vanity Fair sports issue from Lynch’s level, but noted that “the idea of so-called Google Zero” has made it “matter more than ever to have stories that scale to a very engaged, very interested audience.”
+Howorth said there wasn’t an internal push for a Vanity Fair sports issue from Lynch’s level, but she noted “the idea of so-called Google Zero” has made it “matter more than ever to have stories that scale to a very engaged, very interested audience.”

 Though it’s early—new stories from the package are still being published—the results of Vanity Fair’s sports experiment have been positive.
 In addition to Kiffin’s comments going viral, the magazine said Alcaraz’s cover story—and supporting social media collateral—“generated millions of impressions.”
-Mbappé’s comments about French politics in his cover story have also been major international news and were covered in the New York Timeson Monday.
+Mbappé’s comments about French politics in his cover story have also been major international news and were covered in The New York Times on Monday.

 Speaking about the issue as a whole, Howorth said it has “beaten expectations” and “definitely netted new subscribers.”